mrocklin/thesis/blas-lapack-implementations.md

 ## Implementations

 The BLAS/LAPACK\cite{LAPACK} interface has multiple implementations.
 These stress a variety of techniques.
-We list them both as a review of past work but also to demonstrate the wealth of techniques used to accelerate this set of operations.
+We list them both as a review of past work and also to demonstrate the wealth of techniques used to accelerate this set of important operations.

 ### Sequential or Shared Memory BLAS-LAPACK

 #### Reference BLAS

-is still available from the original source.
-It has been updated to more modern coding styles and has automated translations into C.
+A standard implementation of BLAS remains available in both Fortran and C.  It implements the subroutines in a decent and human understandable manner.

 #### Automatically Tuned Linear Algebra Software (ATLAS)

-benchmarks and several possible implementations on an architecture before installation.
-ATLAS \cite{ATLAS} is able to intelligently select block sizes to fit memory hierarchy and even selects between different available execution paths with LAPACK.
-ATLAS was the first successful use of automated methods in widespread use.
+The ATLAS system benchmarks several possible implementations with different block-size parameters on an architecture before installation.
+ATLAS \cite{ATLAS} is able to intelligently select block sizes to fit the memory hierarchy and even selects between different available execution paths with LAPACK.
+ATLAS was the first successful use of automated methods in this domain and remains in widespread use.
+It is the commonly installed software solution on standard Linux distributions.

 #### GOTO BLAS

-is developped by a single man (Kazushige Goto) who hand-tunes the generated assembly for particular architectures.
+Instead of searching a parameter space the BLAS can be optimzed by hand.
+Kazushige Goto hand-tunes the generated assembly of BLAS for particular architectures.
 GOTO BLAS\cite{Goto2008} is frequently among the fastest implementations available, routinely beating vendor supplied implementations.
 This is an example of a single expert in low-level computation and memory hierarchy distributing expertise through software.

 #### Formal Linear Algebra Methodology Environment (FLAME)

-provides a language for the idiomatic expression of blocked matrix computations.
-FLAME\cite{Geijn2008} lowers the barriers to design novel matrix algorithms and provides some automated reasoning capabilities.
+The FLAME project provides a language for the idiomatic expression of blocked matrix computations.
+FLAME\cite{Geijn2008} lowers barriers to design novel matrix algorithms and provides some automated reasoning capabilities.
 Using these methods FLAME is able to more exhaustively search the space of possible algorithms when creating a BLAS/LAPACK library.

-The FLAME group collaborates with Goto in an effort to automate and more broadly apply expertise
+The FLAME group collaborates with Kazushige Goto in an effort to automate and more broadly apply expertise

-#### MKL
+#### Microsoft Kernel Library (MKL)

-The Microsoft Kernel Library is an industry standard.
+The MKL is an industry standard.
 It is a professional multi-core implementation.

 ### Distributed Memory BLAS-LAPACK